 The latest data from the Reserve Bank (RBA) shows that the expansion of housing credit is occurring at a historically sluggish pace as tighter credit policies and slower housing market conditions dampen investment participation in the housing market.

 Headline capital city value change figures only tell part of the story, more detailed insights can be seen by observing changes in dwelling values across smaller geographies.

-There are fewer homes scheduled to go to auction across the combined capital cities this week, after last week recorded the third busiest week for auctions so far this year.
+There are fewer auctions scheduled across the combined capital cities this week, after last week saw volumes reach their highest level so far this year (3,313).

 According to the CoreLogic Home Value Index results out today, dwelling values edged lower across most capital cities over the month, with broad based falls weighing down dwelling values nationally for the fifth consecutive month.

 Auction volumes surge past 3,000 for the first time this year returning a strong preliminary auction clearance rate of 70.5 per cent.

 In this week’s Property Pulse we take a look at the housing cycle over the past two decades focusing on growth throughout the regions in five year increments.

 Although dwelling values have started falling in Sydney, the city remains substantially more expensive than the other capital cities.
 In fact, whether you look at the cost of houses or the cost of units, Sydney stands out as being much more expensive.